acebrianjuan/gnss-sdr-monitor/README.md

        qml-module-qtlocation qml-module-qtpositioning qml-module-qtquick-layouts
 ~~~~

-Once you have installed these packages, you can jump directly to [download the source code and build GNSS-SDR](#download-and-build-linux).
+Once you have installed these packages, you can jump directly to [download the source code and build gnss-sdr-monitor](#download-and-build-linux).

 #### Arch Linux